cantonioupao/Microcontroller-Image-Sender/README.md

 * Uint8_t for the class number
 * Float_32 for the inference accuracy
 * Uint32_t for the cycle count
+* Uint16_t for the bounding box left pixel coordinate
+* Uint16_t for the bounding box top pixel coordinate
+* Uint16_t for the bounding box width
-* Uint16_t for the bounding box coordinates
+* Uint16_t for the bounding box height

 ## Expected Bounding Box format
 For Bounding Box coordinates the received format is